Proton Therapy for Bladder Cancer Treatment

 Benefits of Proton Therapy for Bladder Cancer

-- Our pencil beam scanning technology precisely controls protons to place the Bragg peak—the point at which they deposit their maximum energy—directly in the tumor.
+- Our pencil beam scanning technology precisely controls protons to place the Bragg peak—the point at which they deposit their maximum energy—directly in the bladder tumor.
 This allows us to treat more complex tumor shapes and vary the dose within the tumor.

 - Advanced proton therapy allows doctors to more selectively deliver high-dose radiation to cancerous bladder tumors and tissues, and reduce the dose to surrounding healthy tissues and critical organs.
 In some cases, this has been shown to deliver higher cure rates than X-ray radiation treatment even in some of the most challenging situations.